EEOC Sues NYT Over Alleged Bias Against White Men

 Bias analysis

-"The New York Times issued a statement rejecting the lawsuit as politically motivated, saying race and gender did not influence the contested hiring decision and that the most qualified candidate was selected."
+"The Times issued a statement denying the allegations, saying race and gender did not factor into the hiring decision and that the selected candidate was the most qualified."

 "The case is captioned EEOC v.
 The New York Times in the Southern District of New York."